typelevel/typelevel.github.com/_posts/2013-10-12-spires-ops-macros.md

 ----------------------------

 Spire's type classes abstract over very basic operators like `+` and `*`.
 These operations are normally very fast.
-This means that anything extra that happens on a per-operation basis (like boxing or object allocation) will cause generic code to be much slower than its direct equivalent.
+This means that any extra work that happens on a per-operation basis (like boxing or object allocation) will cause generic code to be slower than its direct equivalent.

 Efficient, generic numeric programming is Spire's raison d'être.
 The